great-expectations/great_expectations/docs/guides/how_to_guides/migrating_versions.rst

 0.13.x releases are compatible with both versions of the API.
 V3 API is currently marked as experimental.

-We are actively working on incorporating user feedback, documenting the new V3 API, and making the CLI work with it.
+We are actively working on incorporating user feedback, documenting the new V3 API, and making the CLI work with it. **You will notice tabs for V2 (Batch Kwargs) and V3 (Batch Request) API throughout the documentation** that will show the differences for each API.

-Here are our current recommendations for choosing between V2 and V3 APIs:
+**Here are our current recommendations for choosing between V2 and V3 APIs:**

 * Always install the latest 0.13.x release in order to keep up to date with various enhancements and bug fixes.